thithi47/py-capellambse/docs/source/start/declarative.rst

 Metadata
 --------

 .. versionadded:: 0.5.16
-   Added metadata document to the declarative modelling YAML.
+   Added metadata section to the declarative modelling YAML.

 The metadata section is optional and has the following format: